edterbak/NodeRed_Heishamon_control/README.md

 [2022-10-13] (v20.1 test version) Things done are:
 - SoftStart function: fixed bug where SP Start (softstart) was not populated
-- improved set max pump speed option
+- improved set max pump speed option.
+Now by slider and SET button
 - WAR function: added option to be able to send WAR profile to heatpump when in WAR mode on heatpump.
 - Solar function: Corrections for P1 can now be configured though dashboard
 - Added panasonic information in settings tab.

 [2022-10-13] (v20.2/3/4 test version) Things done are:
 - Scheduler column width enlarged